Soccera1/tweeta-desktop/docs/installation.md

 # Installation Guide

-This guide covers how to build and install Tweetapus Desktop from source.
+This guide covers how to build and install Tweeta Desktop from source.

 ## Prerequisites